 This compact PC is just as portable at 1.4” H x 7.7” W x 7.7” D, but that’s because there’s no display or keyboard to deal with.
 The Apple Mac mini M2 is only available in Silver and is just as attractive as the MacBook Air.
 Both devices share the company’s design language, even if they have completely different designs.

-- SUPERCHARGED BY M2 — Get more done faster with a next-generation 8-core CPU, up to 10-core GPU and up to 24GB of unified memory.
+- Get more done faster with a next-generation 8-core CPU, up to 10-core GPU, and up to 24GB of unified memory

-- UP TO 18 HOURS OF BATTERY LIFE — Go all day and into the night, thanks to the power-efficient performance of the Apple M2 chip.
+- Up to 18 hours of battery life thanks to the power-efficient performance of the Apple M2 chip.

-- BIG, BEAUTIFUL DISPLAY — The 13.6-inch Liquid Retina display features over 500 nits of brightness, P3 wide color and support for 1 billion colors for vibrant images and incredible detail.
+- The 13.6-inch Liquid Retina display features over 500 nits of brightness, P3 wide color, and support for 1 billion colors for vibrant images and incredible detail

-- ADVANCED CAMERA AND AUDIO — Look sharp and sound great with a 1080p FaceTime HD camera, three-mic array and four-speaker sound system with Spatial Audio.
+- Look sharp and sound great with a 1080p FaceTime HD camera, three-mic array, and four-speaker sound system with Spatial Audio

 One of the draws to the newest MacBook Air is Apple’s M2 processor.
 The second generation chip was launched in this laptop and has plenty of pop courtesy of the 8-core architecture.
 It’s more efficient with better bandwidth, and it’s the same processor you’ll find in the 2023 Mac mini.